Thursday, July 7, 2016

 Take the piece reported at Discovery News, for example.
 It was found near the temple mount in Jerusalem.
 Scientists are convinced it's 3,000 years old.
 Bible students know that places it around the time of King David's reign.

-However, "Serious Scientists" aren't allowed to believe King David existed.
+However, "Serious Scientists" aren't allowed to believe King David was a historical figure.
 They compare David to King Arthur or Robin Hood.
 Therefore the Bible's account of David's conquering Jerusalem must be a myth.
-If there was no David conquering Jerusalem in the 10th century B.C.E., the jug with the funny writing on it that dates from that time period must be Canaanite.
+If there was no David conquering Jerusalem in the 10th century B.C.E., the jug with the funny writing on it that dates from that time period must be Canaanite, rather than Israelite.

 However, expert in Ancient Near Eastern Studies Douglas Petrovich says the writing is Hebrew, some of the earliest Hebrew ever found.
 If Hebrew, then Israelites WERE in Jerusalem in the 10th century B.C.E. and the biblical account of David conquering the city then gets a boost.

-I mentioned at the start that it's happened "again."
-The previous one to which I was referring was the find by archaeologists Yossi Garfinkel and Saar Ganor at biblical Shaaraim (see 1 Samuel 17:52) who just a few months ago broke with the archaeological community by identifying their dig near the site of David's defeat of Goliath as a royal castle dating to David's or at the latest Solomon's time.
+This is not the first evidence for David's kingdom.
+In 2017, archaeologists Yossi Garfinkel and Saar Ganor at biblical Sha'araim (see 1 Samuel 17:52) broke with the archaeological community by identifying their dig, near the site of David's defeat of Goliath, as a royal castle dating to David's or at the latest Solomon's time.
 Since then, the evidence on their side has become overwhelming.
-See my column "David-and-Goliath City Identified."

 Naturally, "Serious Scientists" are clamoring to shout down Petrovich, Garfinkel and Ganor.
 But, in the immortal words of Agent Mulder, "The truth is out there."